OnepointConsultingLtd/react-test/notes.md

 - Get the project working using npm or yarn.

 Basic Features:
-- Change the vector display to show all numbers in the format d.ddd
+- Change the vector display to show all numbers in the format d.ddd, like 0.334
 - Use table to display the vectors
 - Add a button to clear all vectors
 - Add a checkbox to select vectors